team4kira/Samba-File-Server/README.md

 7. Add a username and password for security: `sudo smbpasswd -a <username_here>` (it will then prompt you to enter a password, enter password)
 8. Note if you have Uncomplicated Firewall (UFW) installed you must create a rule for Samba access: `sudo ufw allow from <IP_Address> to any app Samba`
 9. To access on Window go to Winodws Explorer and type in: \\\\<IP_Address>

+How to disable Home Directory Access

+Samba automatically permits Home Directory access.
+In order to prevent Home Directory Visibility change the following in smb.conf file. `sudo nano /etc/samba/smb.conf`

+[Add Text Below to smb.conf file]

+      [homes]
+      comment = Home Directories
+      available = no
+      browseable = yes
+      writable = yes
+      valid users = %S # Command Dynamically resolves to the username of the user trying to access the share Still restricts access to authenticated users valid users = MYDOMAIN\%S # Acts as a redundancy

+* Anytime changes are made to smb.conf you should restart samba: `sudo systemctl restart smbd`
+* To identify what is being shared used the following command: `smbclient -L localhost -U username_here`